karthiksuresh2707/Business-analyst-toolbelt/week3/VLOOKUP.md

 # VLOOKUP

+Before we go into Lookup Lets understand the **IF** condition in Excel

+[Excel Formula][e09b1a14]
 ##  Lookup formulas

+  [e09b1a14]: https://github.com/karthiksures/Business-analyst-toolbelt/tree/master/week3/ExcelFormulas.md "Excel Formula"

 In place of SQL joins, in Excel we have **lookups** — where we use one table to “look up” another value, usually to add a column to a table.